jsiegenthaler/homebridge-eosstb/README.md

 ## Why I chose the Name EOSSTB
 I tried to find a good common name that works for this plugin for all countries.
 Each country uses a different marketing name for the box, so I could not use the local name.
 The EOS system, also known as the Horizon platform, originally used an ARRIS DCX960, but even this box comes in different types and with different firmware, so I decided not to use the model name.
 I stuck with the box identifier that appears in the mqtt messages: EOSSTB.

 In March 2022, a newer version of the set-top box has started to appear in Telenet in Belgium: a HUMAX 2008C-STB-TN, which identifies itself as EOS2STB.
 This has since been seen in NL as a HUMAX 2008C-STB-ZG, and in CH as a HUMAX 2008C-STB-UPC/CH.
+In January 2023, an ARRIS VIP5002W appeared, which identifies itself as an APLSTB.
 However, I will keep the plugin name unchanged at EOSSTB.

 ## Disclaimer (The Legal Stuff)
 This plugin is not provided by Magenta or Telenet or Sunrise or Virgin Media or Ziggo any other affiliate of [UPC](https://en.wikipedia.org/wiki/UPC_Broadband).
 It is neither endorsed nor supported nor developed by [UPC](https://en.wikipedia.org/wiki/UPC_Broadband) or any affiliates.
 [UPC](https://en.wikipedia.org/wiki/UPC_Broadband) can change their systems at any time and that might break this plugin.
 But I hope not.